-A single ball joint mirror is provided in the vehicle.
-It is a twist on mirror that has a fixed position at the windshield.
-The mirror installs on the windshield button with a counterclockwise rotation and requires no tools for mounting.
 The mirror head can be adjusted up, down, left, and right for various drivers.
 The mirror should be adjusted to center on the view through the rear window.

 Headlight glare from vehicles behind you can be reduced by moving the small control under the mirror to the night position (toward the rear of the vehicle).
-The mirror should be adjusted while the small control under the mirror is set in the day position (toward the windshield).
+The mirror should be adjusted while set in the day position (toward the windshield).